sibyl-team/InfectionModel/README.md

 # InfectionModel
 Code for the infection model.
-Programmed in R using SQL server.